ramyalsammarae/efficient_frontier/README.md

 At the most basic level, the theory provides a principled approach to constructing efficient portfolios, which reflect an optimal trade-off between risk and return.

 ## Multi-Asset Portfolio Optimization
 I wrote a Python script that uses Modern Portfolio Theory to optimize a multi-asset portfolio composed of seven broad risk assets.
-The code begins by identifying the portfolio assets, defining the lookback period, and pulling data using Yahoo Finance.
+The code begins by identifying the portfolio assets, defining the data range, and pulling data using Yahoo Finance.
 The script then runs a Monte Carlo simulation, generating 20,000 hypothetical portfolios with accompanying returns, volatility, and Sharpe Ratios.
 And finally, the script plots the efficient frontier, marking the maximum Sharpe Ratio portfolio (best risk-adjusted return) and minimum volatility portfolio (lowest standard deviation).

 Below is a chart, for illustration purposes only, of an efficient frontier for a multi-asset portfolio.